 South Carolina Drunk Driving Accident FAQs: How to Protect Your Rights

-Nate HugheyDeciding to get behind a wheel while drunk is not an accident.
+Nate HugheyDeciding to get behind the wheel while drunk is not an accident.
 It is criminal behavior that puts innocent lives in danger and results in catastrophic injuries and fatalities.
 Sadly, victims of this devastating accident are not only left with skyrocketing medical expenses and debilitating damages, but their future is often permanently altered.

 However, if you have been involved in a drunk driving accident, you do not have to go through this horrific ordeal on your own.
 In this blog post, we will discuss some frequently asked questions associated with South Carolina drunk driving accidents and explain how we can help you get through this difficult time and fight for the justice you deserve.